4 Ways to Simplify Your Life During the Holidays

 By planning ahead—and I mean WAY ahead, like September ahead—you will free up a lot of time during December for enjoying the season instead of running around like a crazy person.

-—Christmas dresses.
-I always buy my girls new Christmas dresses to wear to church at Christmas.
-I used to always get them in October with coupons I would get for Bria’s birthday, but now that she is a teenager that’s a bit more difficult.
-This year I have Bria’s and Sophia’s dresses already, but haven’t found a good one for Chloe yet.
+I always buy my girls new matching Christmas dresses to wear to church at Christmas.
+I used to always get them in October with coupons I would get for my eldest’s birthday, but now that she is a teenager that’s a bit more difficult.
+This year I have two dresses already, but haven’t found a good one for my other daughter yet.
 Because I wasn’t planning ahead enough with this—it’s been harder now that I try to match them without matching exactly.

 4. Simplify your gift giving